alejandraji/slideshow/README.md

-Getting Started
-Hey there!
-Welcome to DoorDash's frontend interview!

 The purpose of this exercise is for you to build a slideshow that displays the top N images returned from Reddit's /r/dogswithjobs subreddit!

 The goal here is not to purely demonstrate your coding ability, we're here to give you a problem that's not totally spec'd out for you, and we want to see how far you can go.